 3.3.5.2 SIF XML Filter

 A ZIS MAY maintain a list of XML filter rules that are applied to messages being delivered to individual agents.
-If enabled, the filters MAY instruct the ZIS to remove the specified elements or attributes from any SIF message containing such elements before placing the message in the recipient agent’s queue.
+If enabled, the filters MAY instruct the ZIS to remove the specified optional elements or attributes from any SIF message containing such elements before placing the message in the recipient agent’s queue.
 The filter MAY also remove the message which would not be delivered to the recipient agent’s queue.
 How these filters are configured using the ZIS user interface is left up to the ZIS implementation.
 However, if this feature is supported by a ZIS, at a minimum, the SIF administrator MUST be able to set XML element and attribute filters on any optional element or attribute within the SIF data model including the document element SIF_Message and object elements in SIF_Response.
 (N.B.: Although this ZIS feature is currently optional, some locales (e.g., the UK) may require the feature to be present; and that all elements and attributes be subject to filtering.)

 Consistent with the broader scope of privacy and security practice, no notice of the ZIS’s message removal or modification is transmitted inside or outside the Zone, although a local logging of such activity by the ZIS is appropriate and RECOMMENDED.
 Both the original message and the changed message MUST be capable of being logged or stored by the ZIS in such a manner that a ZIS administrator with an appropriate security clearance can see both copies of the message.